Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open structures: Spectrum of the dispersive grating

-For the present dispersive rod consisting of $\pi$/2 angles, the critical interval is $[-3,-1/3]$.
-Again, the Drude relative permittivity studied here is lossy so the issue is not critical on the line of real frequencies when tackling direct problems.
-The rapid oscillations of the field around the corners are damped sufficiently fast.
-However, when applying the Drude model to complex frequencies, it turns out that the quadratic equation $\eps{r}{2}(\om_c)=\kappa$ has one root $\om_c$ in the quarter complex plane of interest for all $\kappa\in[-3,-1/3]$: $\om_c=-i\gamd/2 + \sqrt{\gamd^2/4+\omd^2/(1-\kappa)}$.
-The thick purple segment segment in Figs.~(\ref{fig:eigs_cplane},\ref{fig:eigs_cplane_zoom}) shows the locus of $\om_c$ as $\kappa$ spans $[-3,-1/3]$.
-In other words, all the modes eigenvalues around this segment are polluted by the presence of the corner modes.
-This explains the shift between the edge (electric here) discretizations and the nodal (magnetic) one: They both fail to capture the corner effect in a different manner.
-Indeed, in the (in-plane) edge case, the relevant unknowns associated with the corner are the circulation of the field along the two adjacent edges discretizing the corner, whereas in the (out-of-plane) nodal case, there is an unknown exactly on the corner.
-As moving closer to the critical interval, eigenvectors tend to look like four weighted hot spots around each corner, discretized differently which causes the discrepancy highlighted in Fig.~\ref{fig:eigs_cplane_zoom}.
+The thick purple segment in Figs.~\ref{fig:eigs_cplane} shows the locus of $\om_c$ as $\kappa$ spans $[-3,-1/3]$.
+In other words, all the eigenvalues around this segment correspond to corner modes.
+This explains the shift between the edge-based (electric) discretizations and the nodal (magnetic) one: {\it They both fail at capturing the corner effect in a different manner}.
+Indeed, in the (in-plane) edge case, the relevant unknowns associated with the corner are the circulation of the field along the two adjacent edges discretizing the corner, whereas in the (out-of-plane) nodal case, one unknown lies exactly on the corner.
+As moving closer to the critical interval, one finds higher order surface modes with rapid spatial frequencies (see eigenvector $h_2$, $h_3$ and finally $h_7$ in Fig.~\ref{fig:eigs_cplane}(c,d,h)), to finally find in the vicinity of $\omega/\eps{r}{1}(\omega)=-1$ undersampled eigenvectors appearing as four weighted hot spots around each corner of the square.

-The correct way to address the problem is to take into account the corner modes and a rigorous approach is set up in Ref.~\cite{carvalho2015etude} using a special kind of PML dedicated to corners.
+An interesting and rigorous workaround could consist in using a special kind of PML dedicated to corners \cite{carvalho2015etude}.
+To the best of our knowledge, this type of PML has never been implemented to compute spectra of dispersive and lossy materials and it is a separate subject of study.
+More pragmatically, it is tempting to reduce the critical interval by slightly rounding the corners.
+In \ref{ap:round}, the effect of a rounding on only one mesh element is shown to be quite spectacular.
+Even with rounded corners, an accumulation point of eigenvalues \cite{brule2016calculation} cannot be avoided at the plasmon frequency such that $\eps{r}{1}(\om)=-1$.
+It corresponds to all surface plasmon modes supported around the rod, with spatial variations tending towards infinity (cf. \ref{ap:round}).

+Note that the spectrum of the original square structure is modified by both the corner PML (by selecting an outgoing wave condition at the corner) and the rounded geometry (obviously).